caydennn/Professional-Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Discover decisions to be made as soon as possible but postpone making those decisions until the latest reasonable moment

 - [ ] (CAN CHOOSE THIS TOO IF MORE THAN ONE OPTION) The last moment in a sprint when code changes are allowed, after this only stabilization work should be conducted.

+### You are Scrum Master and the current Sprint will complete in 8 days.
+You are creating a meeting invite for the Sprint Review to demo the items completed in the Sprint.
+Who should you invite as a required attendee to the Sprint Review?
+ 1. Product Owner 2.
+Developers 3.
+Business User
+- [ ] 1, 2, and 3.
+- [x] 1 and 2 only.
+- [ ] The entire company.
+- [ ] 1 only

+### You are the Scrum Master.
+The Sprint will complete in two days.
+Each day of the Sprint is equivalent to 8 hours.
+The team has just enough time to complete all tasks in the remaining 16 hours with the exception of three tasks.
+Of these three tasks, two tasks (a total of 6 hours) are required to complete one Product Backlog item and one task (an estimate of 2 hours) is required to complete another Product Backlog item.
+How should the developers handle the remaining three tasks? (choose the best option)
+- [x] The developers should place the two Product Backlog items back onto the Product Backlog.
+- [ ] The developers should work the extra 8 hours to complete their commitment to the Product Owner.
+- [ ] The developers should keep the three tasks on the Sprint Backlog for the next Sprint and complete those tasks first.
+- [ ] The developers should negotiate with the Product Owner on the definition of "done".

+### What is NOT reflected in a Sprint Burndown Chart? (choose the best option)
+- [ ] Work Hours Remaining.

+- [x] The number of Tasks Remaining.

+- [ ] Total Days in Sprint.

+- [ ] Day of Sprint.

+### Burn-up and Burn-down charts show the evolution of progress over time.
+In particular, (choose the best option)
+- [ ] Burn-up shows an increase in turn-around time, while Burn-down shows a decrease in turnaround time.

+- [ ] Burn-up shows an increase in team velocity, while Burn-down shows a decrease in velocity.

+- [x] Burn-up shows an increase in completion, while Burn-down shows remaining effort.

+- [ ] Burn-up shows an increase in team productivity, while Burn-down shows a decrease in productivity.

+### The Product Backlog is an emergent, ordered list of what is needed to improve the product.
+How to know that a product backlog item has been refined sufficiently? (choose the best two options)
+- [ ] If it is not required to be re-estimated or put back on the Product Backlog at the end of the sprint.

+- [ ] As the Product Backlog is owned by the Product Owner, it depends on the Product Owner to decide the level of refinement.

+- [ ] When it meets the definition of done defined by the scrum team.

+- [x] When it is small enough to be done within a Sprint, they are deemed to be “Ready”.

+- [x] When the details are sufficient so that the developers can commit to doing so and can estimate it.